Happy 18th Birthday School Census

 Cumulative changes to laws by successive governments up to and including the 2013 changes enabled the release of individual and named data.

 Today the government enables access to over 23 million unique pupil records from every state school in England.
-Add in the vocational, further and higher education institutions and the National Pupil Database, and the database from all education is truly the richest education dataset in the world at around 36 million people.
+Add in the vocational, further and higher education institutions and the National Pupil Database, and the database from all education is truly the richest education dataset in the world at around half the UK population.

 Who does it profit?